HL7/davinci-dtr/input/pagecontent/specification.md

 In most cases, a card that results in the launch of DTR will deal with only one patient coverage, multiple orders, one Questionnaire and (possibly) one initial QuestionnaireResponse.
 However, there may be edge cases where more than one of these is possible.

+The DTR App requests an OAuth token using SMART backend services and then uses that second access token to authenticate against the payer FHIR server.

 <p markdown="1" class="notebox">
  <b><span style="color:maroon;">NOTE:</span></b>&nbsp;&nbsp;As a part of a CDS Hooks response, if there is a need for further information then the payer IT system <b>MAY</b> return a Card object with a Link object populated in the Card.links property.
 If the Link object has a URL property set to the launch URL of a DTR process, this can still be overridden by the EHR or Provider's preferred DTR application.
 </p>